Employability skills for the future of work

 In this episode you will learn from Paul Kearney about the importance of employability skills and how to develop them in your people.
 Paul has a deep, rich understanding of how people learn, and has been exploring how to develop these types of skills for close to 30 years.

 The term 'employability skills' is often seen as a bit of jargon.
-Paul has a great description: higher order skills.
+Paul has a great description: high value skills.
 The skills he refers to are problem solving, taking initiative, planning and organising work and cooperating.

-During the podcast Paul talks about his framework for developing these higher order skills.
+During the podcast Paul talks about his framework for developing these high value skills.
 Broadly, the framework is about:

 - Increasing learner responsibility